 The same ol’, same ol’

-I don’t think it’s a stretch when I say that a great many people don’t want Syrian refugees in the U.S. because white people don’t want brown people touching their stuff.
+I don’t think it’s a stretch when I say that a great many people don’t want Syrian refugees in the U.S. because white people don’t want dark-skinned people touching their stuff.

 I realize I’m generalizing.